How Can We Help?

 SQS Lambda Concurrency – multiple lambda workers

-SQS as an event source for Lambda provides you with the possibility to process messages in a simple way without the need for containers nor EC2 instances.
-However, keep in mind that these are Lambda workers which means that this solution won’t be suitable for heavy load processing, since there is a limit of 5-minute timeout, along with memory constraints and the concurrency limit.
+SQS, as an event source for Lambda, provides you with the possibility to process messages simply without the need for containers or EC2 instances.
+However, remember that these are Lambda workers, which means that this solution won’t be suitable for heavy load processing since there is a limit of 5-minute timeout, along with memory constraints and the concurrency limit.

 AWS lambda cost calculator